NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 ### Cost-effective resources

 Using the correct instance type can be key to cost savings.
-For example you might hvae a reporting process that is running on a t2-Micro and it takes 7 hours to complete.
+For example you might have a reporting process that is running on a t2-Micro and it takes 7 hours to complete.
 That same process could be run on a an m4.2xlarge in a manner of minutes.
 The result remains the same but the t2.micro is more expensive because it ran for longer.

 A well architected system will use the most cost efficient resources to reach the end business goal